flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 In Dart, the `initialData` is available as a `JSAny` object, accessible through the top-level `views` property in the `dart:ui_web` library.
-The data is accessed through the `viewId` of the current view, like so:
+The data is accessed through the `viewId` of the current view,  as shown:

 ```dart
 final initialData = ui_web.views.getInitialData(viewId) as YourJsInteropType;